samlowe106/PaperScraper/README.md

 # Paper Scraper for Reddit

-PaperScraper is a Python script that downloads images from the user's saved category on Reddit.
+Paper Scraper is a Python script that downloads images from the user's saved category on Reddit.

 Posts linking directly to an image or imgur page will be downloaded and unsaved; all other posts will be ignored.

 ## Requirements

-* Python (3.11)
+* Python 3.11
+* A reddit account

 ## Summary